Joint credit cards

 Co-borrowers or co-applicants

 Some credit card issuers will allow you and another person to apply for a credit card together.
-Co-applicants are called co-borrowers in credit card agreements.
-Co-borrowers will have access to the credit card account and are equally responsible for any money owing on the account.
+Co-applicants are co-borrowers in credit card agreements.
+Co-borrowers have access to the credit card account and are equally responsible for the balance.

-If you’re a co-borrower and you’re dealing with a federally regulated financial institution such as a bank, you must receive certain disclosure information about the account.
+You may be dealing with a federally regulated financial institution such as a bank.
+In that case, as a co-borrower you must receive certain disclosure information about the account.

 Learn more about your rights as a joint borrower.